-- Research integrity is well embedded in program and culture at both universities. - It needs to be addressed whether the organisation of VLAG is still in line with the changing funding landscape of the national priorities / top sectors. - Recognising excellence in creativity/innovation/engineering is suggested. - Fostering intergroup collaboration, optimizing synergies and minimizing redundancy is seen as future strength.
+- Research Integrity is well embedded in program and culture. - It needs to be addressed whether the organisation is still in line with the changing funding landscape of the national priorities/ top sectors - Food companies are shifting their focus eastwards.
+WUR needs to adapt to this by building new relationships and be even more innovative to remain at the cutting edge. - Recognising excellence in creativity/innovation/ engineering is suggested. - Fostering intergroup collaboration, optimize synergies and minimize redundancy is seen as future strength